Hidradenitis suppurativa (HS), also known as acne inversa, is a chronic, progressive skin condition.

 Growing evidence suggests that making certain dietary changes may have an impact on HS.
 Keep reading for more information about what current research has to say about how certain diets can impact HS symptoms.

 The ketogenic, or keto, diet is a popular option for people looking to lose weight.
 The diet encourages eating a high amount of fats, a moderate amount of protein, and a small amount of carbohydrates.
-According to one article, this amounts to about 20–50 grams of carbs per day.
+According to one article, this amounts to about

 The idea of the diet is to force the body to use fat as an energy source and reduce its dependence on carbs as energy.
 There are currently no studies that look directly at how a keto diet would affect HS symptoms.